Guidelines and Procedures

 All courses for any candidate for multi-year appointment or promotion should be evaluated.
 Where feasible, all courses should be evaluated by students.
 The Student Evaluation of Teaching (SET) forms should be included with the file for all courses taught since the initial hiring (for first-time promotions) or since the last promotion at UConn (when the candidate is considered for promotion to full professor).

-Evaluative comments of the SET must be provided by the head/director and the department/unit's evaluative committee, as well as the Dean’s Advisory Council.
+Evaluative comments of the SET must be provided by the department head and the department’s PR committee, as well as the Dean’s Advisory Council.
 The scores for courses should be considered in the context of comparative data, as well as information related to the challenges in interpretation.
+For more information, please review the guidelines on interpreting SET scores on the Office of Budget, Planning and Institutional Research website.

-Teaching evaluation beyond the SETs (SET+) is required for any multi-year appointment or promotion.
-A candidate may not exclusively use SET+ previously employed for reappointment or promotion and must include additional measures of teaching effectiveness for the current promotion.
-In terms of promotion to the rank of professor, candidates should include additional measures of teaching effectiveness (i.e., SET+) for the second promotion.
-It is the responsibility of the department head (unit leader) to be sure an appropriate assessment is included in the P&R file.
-Letters from former students and commendations from the provost’s office are not acceptable.
-Classroom observations are highly recommended.
+Assessment of teaching effectiveness beyond SET scores is required for any multi-year appointment or promotion.
+A candidate may not exclusively use ATE previously employed for reappointment or promotion and must include additional measures of teaching effectiveness for the current promotion.
+It is the department head’s responsibility to ensure that an appropriate assessment is included in the PTR file.
+Letters from former students and commendations from the Office of the Provost based on SET scores will not be considered.
+The department head should consult the Office of the Dean if other approaches are to be used.
+For more information about ATE, please refer to Center for Excellence in Teaching and Learning’s website.

-Similarly, for faculty in a department holding a joint appointment with an interdisciplinary center, institute, or program, a letter from the director of that institute should also be requested so that it is available for the deliberations of the departmental committee.
+For CIRE faculty in a department holding a joint appointment with an interdisciplinary center, institute, or program, a letter from the director of that institute should also be requested so that it is available for the deliberations of the departmental committee.
+Joint appointments or secondary supervisors will be incorporated into the workflow on a case-by-case basis by the College as the first step in the review.

 Please contact the associate dean for your area with any questions about the process of reappointment and promotion of in-residence and clinical faculty members.